Skip to main content

 Alice Draper

-STEM Projects Officer
+STEM Officer

-Alice Draper, STEM Projects Officer
+Alice Draper, STEM Officer

 Alice leads, designs and runs Science and Nature Clubs for families at the Science Oxford Centre on Saturdays.
 She is also part of the expert outreach team who present exciting science shows and workshops in schools during the week.